chessmail user manual

 • You can filter open invitations by members who are chess friends.

-• You can activate in the settings that you can only receive personal invitations from chess friends.
+• You can enable in the settings to only receive personal invitations from chess friends.

-A list of your chess friends is displayed under Settings/Membership data.
+A list of your chess friends is displayed under Settings/Member data.

 Ignore Function

-If you do not want to play with a member, you can put them on the ignore list.
+If you don't want to play with a member, you can put them on the ignore list.

 • Ignored members cannot see or accept your open invitations.

-• Ignored members cannot send you a personal invitation.
+• Ignored members cannot send you personal invitations.

 • Ignored members cannot send you mailbox messages.

-• This also applies to the live chess area.
+• This also applies to the live chess section.

-A list of members you have ignored is displayed under Settings/Membership data.
+A list of members you have ignored is displayed under Settings/Member data.

 Chess Clubs

-You can found a chess club in chessmail or become a member of one.
+You can found a chess club on chessmail or become a member of one.
 To found a chess club, you need at least 6 founding members.
-The club founder must have been a chessmail member for at least 30 days and have played at least 30 games on chessmail.
+Club founders must have been chessmail members for at least 30 days and have played at least 30 games on chessmail.

 Chess clubs have their own forums where club members can also create club-internal posts.

-Club members can be an administrator or moderator of the club.
+Club members can be administrators or moderators of the club.

-You can be a member of only one club at a time, but a guest in as many clubs as you like.
-Club guests can write in the public forum of the club, but also cannot read club-internal posts.
+You can only be a member of one club at a time, but a guest in as many clubs as you like.
+Club guests can write in the public forum of the club, but cannot read club-internal posts.

-The public forum of the club is visible to everyone but only guest members can write there.
+The public forum of the club is visible to everyone, but only members and guests can write there.

 Administrators can